Shopify/react-native-skia/docs/docs/animations/gestures.md

   // The position of the ball
   const x = useSharedValue(100);
   const y = useSharedValue(100);
-  // This is the style we will apply to the "invisible" animated view
+  // This style will be applied to the "invisible" animated view
-  // that will overlay the ball
+  // that overlays the ball
   const style = useAnimatedStyle(() => ({
     position: "absolute",
     top: -radius,